 Your kids will probably enroll in higher education before you’re ready to retire.
 So start there.

-Open a state-sponsored 529 college savings plan as soon as you can.
-You can quickly do this through CollegeBacker.
-Contribution limits vary by state.
-But they’re very high.
+These plans’ contribution limits vary by state, but they’re very high.
 The stingiest states cap lifetime contributions per beneficiary at $235,000, higher than the total average cost of a private four-year college degree.
 You’re allowed to open a 529 plan sponsored by any state.
 But your home state probably offers state income tax benefits for resident account holders.

 Your 529 plan contributions aren’t tax-deductible.
 However, they grow tax-free and don’t incur a federal tax liability upon withdrawal as long as you use them for eligible education expenses.
 From 2018 on, eligible expenses include expenses for qualifying post-secondary education – including associate degrees and trade school programs – and certain private K-12 expenses.
 Nonqualifying distributions incur a 10% penalty on top of regular federal income tax.